isabella232/help-7/gitbook/cmp/invoices-and-payments/setting-up-ach-payments.md

 To manually set up ACH payments, open a support ticket under the "Billing" category, and provide the following information:

-* routing number
+* Routing number
-* account number
+* Account number
-* account holder name
+* Account holder name
-* account holder type (individual or company)
+* Account holder type (individual or company)

 Once we have this information, we will send two small deposits for verification purposes.
 Typically, these deposits take 1&ndash;2 business days to appear on your online statement.